-FCA US says that it has received a certificate of conformity from the Environmental Protection Agency (EPA) and a conditional executive order from the Air Resources Board (ARB) of the State of California for the production and sale of 2017 model year light-duty Ram 1500 and Jeep Grand Cherokee vehicles equipped with 3-liter diesel engines.
+FCA US says that it has received a certificate of conformity from the Environmental Protection Agency (EPA) and a conditional executive order from the California Air Resources Board (CARB) for the production and sale of 2017 model year light-duty Ram 1500 and Jeep Grand Cherokee vehicles equipped with 3-liter diesel engines.

 The US Department of Justice (DOJ) for the Environmental Protection Agency (EPA) filed in May a civil complaint in federal court in Detroit, Michigan, against Fiat Chrysler alleging 104,000 light duty diesel vehicles with 3-liter liter EcoDiesel engines are equipped with software that defeat the emissions controls.
 The action was wide ranging against FCA US, Fiat Chrysler Automobiles N.V., V.M.
 Motori S.p.A., and V.M.
 North America, Inc.